flairNLP/transformer-ranker/examples/02-sequence-labeling.md

 # Sequence Labeling - PoS and NER

-This markdown shows how to rank language models for two sequence labeling tasks: Part-of-Speech tagging (PoS) and Named Entity Recognition (NER).
+This example shows how to rank language models for two sequence labeling tasks: Part-of-Speech tagging (PoS) and Named Entity Recognition (NER).
 We will load two token classification datasets and rank 17 language models using _transferability metrics_ to find the best-suited ones.
 Let's break it down into steps:

-1. [Loading Datasets](#1-loading-and-inspecting-datasets): Load a two token classification datasets using the Datasets library.
+1. [Loading Datasets](#1-loading-and-inspecting-datasets): Load two token classification datasets using the Datasets library.
 2. [Preparing Language Models](#2-preparing-language-models): Choose from 17 language models, or create your own custom list.
 3. [Ranking Language Models](#3-ranking-language-models): Rank models for English PoS (Universal Dependencies) and NER (WNUT_17).
-4. [Interpreting Results](#4-result-interpretation): Review the scores to select the best-suited model for each dataset.
+4. [Interpreting Results](#4-result-interpretation): Review transferability scores to select the best-suited model for each dataset.

 <details> <summary>Complete code for ranking language models on UD's 'en_lines'<br> </summary>